The Dark Is Light Enough

 The Dark Is Light Enough is a 1954 verse play by Christopher Fry, which he wrote for Dame Edith Evans and set during the Hungarian Revolution of 1848.
 It is formally a comedy, but Fry subtitled the play 'A Winter Comedy' to signal its tragic qualities.

-The play, directed by Peter Brook, premiered at the Aldwych Theatre in London, UK, in May 1954.
+The play, directed by Peter Brook, premiered at the Aldwych Theatre in London in May 1954.